Dry Rot Inverness

 Dry Rot Survey

 The cost of treating dry rot incorrectly can be extremely damaging to your property so it is vital you hire a professional service and not just any dry rot companies.
 A property survey can be provided by one of our specialists free of charge, if you Own the surveyed property located within 25 miles from our Inverness branch.
 An administration fee may apply if a written report is required (a charge may apply if the property is rented out or is situated further than 25 miles).
 Contact our Inverness branch today who will be happy to help deal with your property problem and asses the dry rot treatment costs.

 Timber Preservation Specialists

 The majority of structures throughout the United Kingdom have large sections of the building formed by timber.
 Timber has been used for thousands of years and is still one of the most commonly used building materials.
-Timber can be used as supporting beams or posts or can even simply be used for the roof.
+Timber can be used as supporting beams or posts or can even simply be used for the roof and floors.

 Due to timbers popularity as a building material, decay by fungal growth and infestation by wood boring insects is extremely common.

 Dry Rot Specialists Inverness

 Richardson & Starling have been dealing with dry rot problems in buildings for over 80 years and our surveyors have the experience you require to treat your dry rot problem.
-Our surveyors have seen it all, and the service provided reflects this experience.
+Our surveyors are qualified to deal with timber infestation issues, and the service provided reflects this experience.
 If you are looking for a professional dry rot treatment service for your property, please do not hesitate to call our Inverness branch on 01463 219101.

 30 Year Guarantee for Dry Rot Repairs